 What the Fund supports

 • Ongoing clergy training.
-Continuing professional development, retreats, courses, and specialist study for priests and deacons in ministry.
+Continuing professional development, retreats, courses, and specialist study for priests and deacons already in ministry.

-Why it needs your help
+Why the Fund needs your support

 Ways to give